sazzycooltehc/Fullstack_Apps/README.md

 Hence Wait until I finish.

 Update:

-I have updated the idea from 3 to 5 , please wait until I finish
+1.I have updated the idea from 3 to 5 , please wait until I finish 2.I had also now included one more project

 Pees.